Diane Zamora: Background

 In Zamora's confession, she stated that about a month later she questioned Graham about other girls, including Jones.
 They got into a fight when he pressed her to study for the SAT.
 Graham then said that he had not had sex only with her, but also had sex with Jones.
 Zamora began screaming and hitting her head against the floor, shouting, "Kill her, kill her!"
 She said that beginning December 2, they tried to get in touch with Jones, and Graham continually tried to calm Zamora down.
-Graham claimed in 2008 that Zamora told him that she would kill herself or leave him if he did not kill Jones.
+In 2008, Graham claimed that Zamora told him that she would kill herself or leave him if he did not kill Jones.

 Although they were goal-driven and intelligent, Zamora and Graham each had issues "beneath the surface" that were reflected at times in their behavior.
 Court TV said that "from a surface view, no one would have expected that Diane and David would become a lethal combination.
 Although they both continued to advance in the military, their single-minded quests for recognition covered up deep-rooted problems leading to obsession and murder."

 The crime

-According to Graham, he and Zamora planned to kill Jones and put her in a lake with weights tied to her body.
+According to Graham, he and Zamora planned to kill Jones and have sex with her dead body and then put her in a lake with weights tied to her body.
 Graham called Jones on the night of December 3, 1995, and arranged to drive her to Joe Pool Lake while Zamora hid in the hatchback of her car.
 Zamora said in her confession that they arrived at a spot by the lake after 12:30 a.m. on December 4, 1995.
-She said that when Graham stopped the car she came out from the hatchback and asked Jones if she had sex with Graham.
+She said that when Graham stopped the car she came out from the hatchback and asked Jones whether she had had sex with Graham.
 She claimed Jones said that she had, but hadn't enjoyed it because she felt guilty.
 Zamora became enraged.
-Zamora and Graham both said in their confessions that they got into a struggle, Zamora hit Jones on the head with the weights, and Jones fought back.
+Zamora and Graham both said in their confessions that they got into a struggle, Zamora hit Jones on the head with a dumbbell weight, and Jones fought back.
 She got out of the car and ran into a field.
 Graham shot her twice with a 9mm handgun after she fell down.
 According to Zamora's confession, when he returned to the car, Graham said, "I love you, baby, do you believe me now?"
 Shortly thereafter, Zamora asked what they had just done, to which David answered, "I don't know.
 I can't believe we just did that".
-They cleaned up and/or disposed of their bloody clothes and went home.
+They cleaned up and disposed of their bloody clothes and went home.
 Zamora and Graham each said that she then cleaned her car that had blood in it, and that at that time Graham was vomiting.
 She wrote in her calendar for the day, "Adrianne 01:38 a.m."